concord-consortium/soundwaves/README.md

 2. Change flag from disabled to enabled
 3. Run `npm run start:secure:no-certs` to run `webpack-dev-server` in development mode with hot module replacement

+Note that this is usually not necessary for local development.

 ### Building

 If you want to build a local version run `npm build`, it will create the files in the `dist` folder.